Azure/azure-rest-api-specs/specification/resources/resource-manager/readme.md

   - suppress: PathForTrackedResourceTypes
     from: resources.json
     reason: Not a tracked resource type.
 Cannot change anything due to design philosophy in ARM.
+  - suppress: PathForTrackedResourceTypes
+    from: policyAssignments.json
+    reason: Not a tracked resource type.
+The API has never been changed since inception.
+Would be a breaking change.
   - suppress: PostResponseCodes
     from: resources.json
     reason: Breaking change in order to change the API response code.